andreasoprani/audible-news-bot/README.md

 It currently supports only the italian version of Audible but it can be easily modified to support other Audible sites.
 Feel free to contact me if you wish to port this bot to your country's version of Audible.

 This project was initially written in Python, it has been rewritten in Rust (as a personal exercise).
-Both versions are available in this repo and they work pretty much in the same way (except for the fact that the Rust version doesn't accept commands yet).
+Both versions are available in this repo and they work pretty much in the same way (except for the fact that the Rust version doesn't accept commands yet and that it runs on AWS Lambda instead of Docker).

 ## Running

+### Python Version

 The bot is containerized and it can be run with: